bermantanner/Prey-and-Predator/README.md

 ## Project Overview

+This repository contains my "Prey and Predator" simulation project.
+This originally developed as part of my early school work.
+It is an older project that I am revisiting with fresh eyes and new skills as a side project over the summer.
+I aim to continue to refactor this project from it's rough early stages and implement it into an easy to access website.

-This repository contains the initial rough draft of my "Prey-and-Predator" simulation.
-This project, originally developed as part of my earlier work, aims to simulate the dynamic interactions between predators "Birds" and their prey "Worms" in a 2D grid.
+This project simulates dynamic interactions between predators "Birds" and their prey "Worms" in a 2D grid.
 The Organism class serves as a common base class from which Birds and Worms are derived, inheriting its properties.
-The simulation includes mechanics for moving, hunting, breeding and starvation.
+The simulation includes mechanics for moving, hunting, breeding, and starvation.

-## Current Status: Rough Draft
+## Changelog from Rough Draft

-The current version of the codebase is a **rough draft**.
-It is an older project that I am revisiting with fresh eyes and new skills.
-As such, the code and documentation reflect an early stage of development and are subject to significant changes.
-In this version, worms breed every three timesteps, birds breed every eight.
-If a bird goes three timesteps without eating a worm, it will starve.
-Birds will look at adjacent grid spaces for worms to eat.
+Here are my improvements so far since revisiting this project:

+- **General Refactoring**: Significantly refactored the existing code for better efficiency and maintainability
+- **findValidMove() Function**: Created a general findValidMove() function to eliminate duplicate code across classes.
+Optimized the logic by reordering checks to prevent unnecessary iterations.
+- **Bad Practices**: Changed public data attributes like character and hasMoved to private and created appropriate getters and setters.
+- **Code Organization**: Rearranged the order of functions to improve readability.
+- **Comments**: Created more consistent and concise comments.

 ## Objectives for Revival

 As I work to revive this project, this is what I plan to do (may continue to add to this):

-- **Refactoring and Optimization**: Enhance the codebase for improved performance and easier maintainability...Removing public data variables and other bad practices.
-Additionally, split the code into multiple files.
+- **Refactoring and Optimization**: Continue enhancing the codebase for improved performance and easier maintainability.
+Split the code into multiple files.
+Make sure that every parameter intended for user control are configurable through user input, not hard-coded.
 - **Implementation onto website**: Learn about Emscripten and WebAssembly, attempt to implement the C++ logic onto a webpage.
 Learn the basics of Javascript, HTML, and CSS to build this simple website.
 Implement interactive controls allowing users to configure various simulation parameters directly through the web interface.

 ## Running